ska-telescope/skampi/docs/src/testing/skampi_fixtures.rst

 |
 |   **Conftest Priority**:

-    | Consider one of the directory tree structure of SKAMPI:
+    | Lets have a look at the "tests" directory tree structure of SKAMPI:

 .. image:: ../_static/img/conftest_tree.png